semrush/intergalactic/website/docs/components/input/input-a11y.md

 @## Keyboard support

-See detailed information about the keyboard support for the Input in the [Keyboard navigation guide](/core-principles/a11y/a11y-keyboard/#ae2a0e).
+See detailed information about the keyboard support for the Input in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#ae2a0e).

 @## Resources